 Sexually Transmitted Infection

-An STD (sexually transmitted disease) or STI (sexually transmitted infection) can occur despite our best efforts to protect ourselves.
-Our physicians can provide the necessary treatment to help prevent a gonorrhea or chlamydia infection.
+An STD (sexually transmitted disease) or STI (sexually transmitted infection) can occur for many reasons.
+Our physicians provide the necessary treatment to help prevent a gonorrhea or chlamydia infection.
 Sexually transmitted infection prevention should be easily available to everyone. ($29)

 CDC Antibiotic Recommendations for gonorrhea and chlamydia exposure:

 - Any sexual partner of a person who tested positive should be treated